 Woman 2 Woman Radio

-On Tuesday night GWYA stormed the bastions of the BBC and took over the airwaves!
+On Tuesday 5 November Girls Where You At (GWYA) stormed the bastions of the BBC and took over the airwaves!

 What an accomplishment for this amazing group.

 Last year Girls Where You AT (GWYA) were really proud and fortunate to receive funding from Children In Need to support this brilliant project.